nimblehq/infrastructure-templates/heroku/README.md

 ## Applying Terraforms

-Now that you have configured your architecture via the Terraform configuration
+Now that you have configured your architecture via the Terraform configuration you're ready to apply it.
+Applying the Terraform config will execute all that's been define previously: creating the apps and provisioning the addons.

 ### Results